Code-Institute-Submissions/javascript-portfolio2-penalty-shootout/README.md

 - The header stands out against the background and clearly stating what the game is about.
   ![Header](assets/images/header.png)

-* Game Options:
+# Game Options:

-  \*A layout of 9 buttons across the front of a goal, giving the user multiple options from interactive buttons to make their choice.
+- A layout of 9 buttons across the front of a goal, giving the user multiple options from interactive buttons to make their choice.
   ![Button options to choose](assets/images/game-options.png)

-* Game Results:
+# Game Results:

 - Once and option is chosen then the JavaScript code will choose a random option for the opposition, then determining who gets the point.
 - The results are situated at the bottom of the screen in to clear and distinctive sections, making it easy to understand.

   ![Results](assets/images/game-results.png)

 # -Features left to implement

--
+- Feature needed is the games ability to select an option from the buttons available, then have a random picked out.
+If they matched it would mean a save and added to the save side.
+If the mismatched then it would be a goal and added to the scored side.

 # -Testing